-AVAILABILITY OF INFORMATION FROM THE MSRB...
-The District has agreed to provide the foregoing information only to the MSRB.
-All documents provided by the District to the MSRB described above under "Annual Reports" and "Notice of Certain Events" will be in an electronic format and accompanied by identifying information as prescribed by the MSRB and will be available to the public free of charge at www.emma.msrb.org.
+AVAILABILITY OF INFORMATION FROM MSRB...
+The District has agreed to provide the foregoing information only to the MSRB as described above.
+Investors will be able to access continuing disclosure information filed with the MSRB free of charge at www.emma.msrb.org.